Welcome to this Chile itinerary I’ve carefully planned for you!

 Duration: (5 Days) > Time: Day count: 48

 Now the real adventure begins!
-Well, a different kind, especially if you are bringing a tent to camp in some of the most beautiful locations on Earth.
+Well, a different kind, especially if you’re bringing a tent.
+Here you’ll see some of the most beautiful locations on Earth.

 Whilst Patagonia is made up of lots of little sites (as mountain national parks tend to) we will base ourselves in Torres del Paine.

-Spend your time hiking around, and enjoying some of the freshest air you will have ever breathed in your life (no jokes here).
+Spend your time hiking around, and enjoying some of the purest air you will have ever breathed in your life (no jokes here).

 Chile: Extremely Useful Links